macallan-brown/CaptainsLog/README.md

 + Tag moments with a location and an emoji
 + Delete moments
 + View log of moments
-+ View log sorted by location or emoji tags
++ View log sorted by emoji tags
++ Search for moment that contains certain text
 + Email csv file of moments

 ##Future Features